 - Avoid triggering capital gains on the donated amount

 - Increase its CDA by 100 per cent of the non-taxable portion of the capital gain, which can be paid out tax-free

 - Realize tax savings and make a tax-efficient distribution to its shareholders.

 - Looking to liquidate an investment that has a fair market value above its adjusted cost base

 - Planning to donate to charity and give back to their community

 - Looking for more flexibility in terms of how and when they donate.

 To take advantage of the tax savings associated with in-kind corporate donating:

-- Review the corporation’s portfolio to determine which investments have a fair market value that exceed their adjusted cost base
+- Review the corporation’s portfolio to determine which investments have a fair market value that exceeds their adjusted cost base.

 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Please read the fund facts as well as the prospectus before investing.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.
 The commentary in this publication is for general information only and should not be considered investment or tax advice to any party.
 Individuals should seek the advice of professionals to ensure that any action taken with respect to this information is appropriate to their specific situation.
-Manulife, Manulife & Stylized M Design, and Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.
+Manulife, Manulife Investment Management, the Stylized M Design, and Manulife Investment Management & Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.